On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Introduction

-Kernel ridge regression \citep{wahba1990spline,gyorfi2006distribution,cucker2007learning}, also known as regularized least squares, is a popular technique in supervised learning and has been widely used in an immense variety of areas, including computer vision \citep{cheng2016improved}, speech recognition \citep{chen2016efficient}, forecasting \citep{exterkate2016nonlinear}, and biomedical fields \citep{mohapatra2016microarray}.
 There has been a rich literature on the theoretical guarantees of KRR \citep{cucker2002best,zhang2005learning,caponnetto2007optimal,steinwart2009optimal,mendelson2010regularization}.
 However, theory on nonparametric functionals of KRR estimators such as derivatives is comparatively underdeveloped.
-We contribute to the growing literature of KRR by developing non-asymptotic analysis for derivatives of arbitrary order, with added focuses on its generality to encompass a large class of kernels and the strong $L_\infty$ norm.
+We contribute to the growing literature of KRR by developing non-asymptotic analysis for derivatives of arbitrary order, with added focus on its generality to encompass a large class of kernels and the strong $L_\infty$ norm.